nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Create a folder where you want to use StudMap, and copy `StudMap.jar` into it.
 This will be the home folder for StudMap.

 4. Double click StudMap.jar to start the app.
-You should see a new window similar to the figure below appear in a few seconds.
+In a few seconds, you should see a new window similar to the figure below.
    Notice that StudMap contains some sample data.

    ![Ui](images/ui/ui-getting-started.png)